You probably think the days of traditional Managed Service Providers are numbered - and you’d be right.

 According to Forbes, 84 percent of digital transformations end in failure.
 But what’s preventing their success?
 In most cases, misalignment between IT projects and business goals lead to a weak transformation strategy.

-The best cloud MSPs get to know your business intimately and only recommend approaches that will deliver fantastic results.
+The best Cloud MSPs get to know your business intimately and identify approaches that will deliver fantastic results.
 They look at the bigger picture and assess how technology can underpin your business objectives.
-By focusing on clear business outcomes, these MSPs help you build a viable business case for all IT investments, drive value through expert consultancy and align everything with your cloud transformation strategy.
+By focusing on clear business outcomes, these Cloud MSPs help you build a viable business case for all IT investments, drive value through expert capability and align everything with your cloud transformation strategy.

 Managed services are dead.
 Long live managed services.

-By 2021, it’s estimated that 94% of all workloads will run in a cloud environment, with the majority of these in the hyperscale cloud.
-With the IT landscape changing for good, the right MSP can help you make sense of the new world and deliver game-changing business innovation capabilities.
+By 2021, it’s estimated that 94% of all IT workloads will run in a cloud environment with the majority of these in the hyperscale cloud.
+With the IT landscape changing for good, the right Cloud MSP can help you make sense of the new world and deliver game-changing business innovation capabilities.